ggemryD/Brainy-Games/README.md

 # Brainy Games 🧠🎮

 A collection of fun and challenging terminal-based games written in Java.
-This was my final project for my first year in college!
+Developed as a final project during my first year of college.

-## 🕹️ Games Included
+##  Games Included

 ### 1. 🧩 Riddle Game (Easy)
 Test your wit with a series of clever riddles!